eliranwong/uniquebibleapp-webtop/README.md

 > docker build -t uniquebibleapp .

-# For macOS users
+# For macOS users ONLY

-On macOS, to enable audio features for Unique Bible App webtop version text-to-speech features,
+On macOS, to enable audio or text-to-speech features,

 1) <b>On host macOS terminal, run:</b>